-The main reason could be the weak power supply.
-Be sure that it's enough by running this command:
+The main reason for this could be low power.
+Make sure there's enough by running this command:

 /bin/dmesg | grep 'Under-voltage detected'

-If you have a good power supply, I have two different ways to work around this issue.
+If you have a good power supply, there are two ways around this problem.

 Turn off the WiFi power management by running this command:

 sudo /sbin/iwconfig wlan0 power off

 Insert this below command in crontab by running crontab -e to disable it automatically on startup: